-If you’re looking for a new bike and are interested in learning more about all of the technology or terminology you need to know about to understand what you’re buying, remember to take a look at our collection of buyer’s guides that explain the ins and outs of bikes.
+If you’re looking for a new bike and are interested in learning more about all of the technology or terminology, take a look at our collection of buyer’s guides that explain the ins and outs of bikes.

 Enjoy your journey as a cyclist!